 The resulting pixels are stored in a set of shared registers and then cycled through 8 register combiners, where each one applies arithmetic operations on them.
-This process is programmable with the use of pixel shaders (another type of program).
+This process is programmable with the use of pixel shaders (another type of program executed by the gpu).
 At each cycle, each combiner receives RGBA values (RGB + Alpha) from the register set.
 Then, based on the operation set by the shader, it will operate the values and write back the result.
 Finally, a larger amount of values are sent to the final combiner which can exclusively blend specular colours and/or fog.

 Register combiners are programmable in a similar nature to the Texture Environment Unit.
 That is, by altering its registers with a specific combination of settings.
 In the case of the Xbox, the PFIFO reads pushbuffers to set up PGRAPH, which includes the register combiners and texture shaders.